fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 We can also have components that *do not* extend from `React.Component`, we can also get access to state via *hooks*.
 We build this with ES6 arrow function syntax.
 In the past these functional components only received props and returned HTML form JSX.

-Our React components act like custome elements that we can mix with common HTML elements but with special powers!
+Our React components act like custom elements that we can mix with common HTML elements but with special powers!

-To be able to do special things we get to use the special attribute `props` that carry data, functions and eveything to make our application work effectively.
+To be able to do special things we get to use the special attribute `props` that carry data, functions and everything to make our application work effectively.

 Last thing.
 You might notice on Class Components could have methods and arrow function declarations inside.
 A good rule of thumb is this: *Use arrow functions on any class methods you define and aren't part of React (i.e. render(), componentDidMount())*.